RavenclawIntellect/PhysicsUIL/README.md

 # Science UIL Notes

 Just a place to store my ever-growing set of notes, I guess, Tex and PDF both available in case changes are made on either end.

+TO DO: Add velocities to Special Relativity, do Thermo, do Diffraction/Polarization, do Astronomy